Burgenland: Dissolution of Austria-Hungary

-Ninth state of Austria
+Ninth Austrian province

 With the help of Italian diplomatic mediation in the Venice Protocol, the crisis was resolved in the autumn of 1921, when Hungary committed to disarm the sharpshooters by 6 November 1921.
 This was in exchange for a plebiscite on the unification of certain territories, including Ödenburg (Sopron), the designated capital of Burgenland, and eight surrounding villages.
 The vote took place from 14 to 16 December, and resulted in a clear (but doubted by Austria) vote of the people who inhabited the Sopron district to be part of Hungary.
 Consequently, the territory was incorporated into Austria, except for the Sopron district which was united with Hungary.

+Further border adjustments were made in 1922 by the League of Nations border committee.
+After their decision was approved on 17 September, 10 Settlements were returned to Hungary.
+That included 8 settlements in the Pinka valley: Kisnarda, Nagynarda, Felsőcsatár, Alsócsatár, Németkeresztes, Magyarkeresztes, Horvátlövő and Pornóapáti, as well as Rendek (Liebing) and Rőtfalva (Rattersdorf) north of Kőszeg.
+The last two were handed back to Austria in a swap agreement on 22 November in exchange for Szentpéterfa and Ólmod.